Existence of processes violating causal inequalities on time-delocalised subsystems: Supplementary Note 1---Testing operations on time-delocalised subsystems

 \subsection{Unitary extensions of bipartite processes on time-delocalised subsystems}

-Applying the general argument from Sec.~\ref{sec:testing_general} to the case of unitary extensions of bipartite processes studied in Sec.~\ref{sec:bipartite}, one could test operationally that, for any local operations $U_A$ and $U_B$, and with respect to the systems $P_O$, $A_I$, $A_O$, $A_I'$, $A_O'$ $B_I'$, $B_O'$, $F_I$ and the time-delocalised subsystems $B_I$, $B_O$, $Z$ and $\bar Z$ we identified, the bipartite circuit of Fig.~\ref{fig:bipartite_implementation_main} consists of the five operations $U_A$, $U_B$, $J_{\text{in}}^\dagger$, $J_{\text{out}}^\dagger$ and $\id^{Z \to \bar Z}$, which are connected in a cyclic manner as shown on the left-hand side of Fig.~\hyperref[fig:bipartite_proof]{4(c)}.
+Applying the general argument from Supplementary Note~\hyperref[sec:testing_general]{1~A} to the case of unitary extensions of bipartite processes studied in \hyperref[app:bipartite_methods]{Methods}, one could test operationally that, for any local operations $U_A$ and $U_B$, and with respect to the systems $P_O$, $A_I$, $A_O$, $A_I'$, $A_O'$ $B_I'$, $B_O'$, $F_I$ and the time-delocalised subsystems $B_I$, $B_O$, $Z$ and $\bar Z$ we identified, the bipartite circuit of Fig.~7 consists of the five operations $U_A$, $U_B$, $J_{\text{in}}^\dagger$, $J_{\text{out}}^\dagger$ and $\id^{Z \to \bar Z}$, which are connected in a cyclic manner as shown on the left-hand side of Fig.~\hyperref[fig:bipartite_proof]{8(c)}.